getsentry/rfcs/text/0091-ci-upload-tokens.md

 1. per user access tokens
 2. internal organization integrations

-Either one are not great.
+Both are not great.
 The per user token is easy to get access to (which is why they are preferred in the docs still) but they run into the risk that a user departs an organization and an integration stops working.
 The organization integration flow is complex and requires elevated privileges.
 Either of those options have the additional